Visas to study

 - a written guarantee from an institution or person that suitable accommodation is available to you in New Zealand (if you're under 18 years)

 - evidence of sufficient funds to live on while you are studying

 - a return air ticket to your country, or evidence of sufficient funds to buy one.

 If you’re spending six months or more here in New Zealand you may need to be screened for tuberculosis.

-For courses longer than 12 months, you'll need to provide medical and x-ray certificates.
-If you’re over 17 and intending to be in New Zealand for over two years, a police certificate will be required to show that you are of good character.
+If you’re over 17 and intending to be in New Zealand for over two years, you'll need to provide a police certificate to show that you are of good character.

-If your course is three months or less, you don’t need a student visa: just a visitor visa.
+If you're studying a short course that's less than three months, you don’t need a student visa: just a visitor visa.

 Working after study

-If your long-term plan is to work here and become a New Zealand resident, then you'll need to know about our requirements to work after study.
+If you'd like to work here after gaining your qualification to get some experience, you need to know about our requirements to work after study.
 It's good to have these in mind when deciding what course to enrol in so you gain a qualification that's needed and valued by New Zealand employers.

 Dependent children of temporary work visa holders also need a student visa.
-This entitles them to attend New Zealand primary and secondary schools as domestic students.
-To avoid delays it is strongly recommended that you apply for this visa from your home country.
+This entitles them to attend New Zealand primary and secondary schools as domestic students (meaning they are not required to pay international student tuition fees).
+To avoid delays, we strongly recommend that you apply for this visa from your home country.
 Without a student visa, they can only attend school for two weeks as a domestic student or for three months as a fee-paying international student.